andrepugni/AUCbasedSelectiveClassification/README.md

 ```
 where DESIRED_CLASSIFIER  can take as value 'rf' for Random Forest, 'logistic' for Logistic Regression, 'resnet' for ResNet and 'xgboost' for XGBoost.

-All the models used for image data are stored in this link here[](), to avoid retraining them.
 If you want to retrain models from scratch (e.g. you want to check training times),
 go on exp_imdata.py and change all the lines referring directly to the models' path.